 - Select the service category that indicates storage usage information when you need to generate a capacity report.

 Like the host groups and categories, service categories must be defined according to your reporting needs.

 For instance, if you need to analyze the storage space allocated and used by DBMS or an application type, you may need to create several service categories.
 Instead of using only one service category named “Storage” or “Disk” you could create these service categories:

 - “Operating system”

 - “SQL Server”

-Here is an exemple of statistics that you could get using these service categories :
+Here is an exemple of statistics that you can obtain using these service categories:

-The relation between services and service categories is made in the menu Configuration > Services > Categories in the interface Centreon.
-To link service categories to a specific service, you can also use the Tab Service Extended Info the service add/modification form.
+You associate services and service categories in the Configuration > Services > Categories menu in the Centreon Interface.
+You can also use the Relation tab in the add/modification form of a given service.